r4ppz/research-repo-docs/docs/research_repo_spec.md

 - Data contract: API returns UI-ready, nested objects (no raw IDs-only responses).
 - File access:
   - Students: only if their request is ACCEPTED **and** the paper is not archived.
-  - Teachers: cannot view/download files.
+  - Teachers: only if their request is ACCEPTED **and** the paper is not archived.
   - Admins: full access within their department (DEPARTMENT_ADMIN) or globally (SUPER_ADMIN).

 - Archive feature: